BashiirHagi/BashiirHagi/README.md

 - Land a role as an **AWS Systems/Cloud Engineer**
 - Contribute to open-source infrastructure tooling
-- Build and document 3+ full-stack infrastructure projects
+- Document & Write blogs/articles
 - Stay consistent and keep learning 🔁

 ---